bansal-daksh/model_to_classify_URLs_as_begnin_or_unsafe/README.md

 ## 🛠 Technologies Used

 - Python
-- PyTorch / TensorFlow (choose the one you used)
+- TensorFlow
 ---

 ## 🔮 Future Improvements

 - Expand the system to use real-world, device-distributed data in a true federated setting.
-- Integrate secure aggregation and differential privacy techniques to further enhance data security.
-- Experiment with more complex architectures such as Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), or Transformers for improved performance.
+- Experiment with more complex architectures such as Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs).
 - Benchmark federated learning performance against traditional centralized training methods.
 - Extend the model to handle multiclass classification (e.g., phishing, malware, spam).
 - Add automated logging, evaluation metrics, and model versioning.